GoogleCloudPlatform/DataflowTemplates/v2/sqlserver-to-googlecloud/README_SQLServer_to_BigQuery.md

 * **bigQuerySchemaPath** : The Cloud Storage path for the BigQuery JSON schema.
 If `createDisposition` is set to CREATE_IF_NEEDED, this parameter must be specified.
 (Example: gs://your-bucket/your-schema.json).
 * **disabledAlgorithms** : Comma separated algorithms to disable.
 If this value is set to none, no algorithm is disabled.
 Use this parameter with caution, because the algorithms disabled by default might have vulnerabilities or performance issues.
 (Example: SSLv3, RC4).
 * **extraFilesToStage** : Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files are saved in the /extra_files directory in each worker.
 (Example: gs://<BUCKET>/file.txt,projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<VERSION_ID>).
-* **defaultLogLevel** : Set Log level in the workers.
-Supported options are OFF, ERROR, WARN, INFO, DEBUG, TRACE.
-Defaults to INFO.
 * **useStorageWriteApi** : If `true`, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
 The default value is `false`.
 For more information, see Using the Storage Write API (https://beam.apache.org/documentation/io/built-in/google-bigquery/#storage-write-api).
 * **useStorageWriteApiAtLeastOnce** : When using the Storage Write API, specifies the write semantics.
 To use at-least-once semantics (https://beam.apache.org/documentation/io/built-in/google-bigquery/#at-least-once-semantics), set this parameter to `true`.
 To use exactly-once semantics, set the parameter to `false`.
 This parameter applies only when `useStorageWriteApi` is `true`.
 The default value is `false`.